ExpediaGroup/adaptive-alerting/docker-compose/README.md

 # Testing the Adaptive Alerting pipeline with Docker Compose

 The Docker Compose setup allows you run the Adaptive Alerting components and test sample metrics against the project.
 You can begin by building the project's docker images through the Makefile.
-You can also subsitute previous versions by updating the docker-compose.yml file and referencing images from Docker Hub.
+You can also substitute previous versions by updating the docker-compose.yml file and referencing images from Docker Hub.

 #### 1. Build project images locally (From adaptive-alerting directory)
 ```